kai-subramanian/bytegenie/README.md

     <li>The API works fine, but it feels hacked together.
 I did not follow any engineering best practices, such as writing SOLID code or any data / error checking which is output at various stages (from the Gemini LLM, from the query, from the DB, etc).
 I would address this on priority based on further requirements.  </li>
         <li>We do have a major risk while depending on LLMs to convert natural language to SQL queries, such as data leak, and risk of malicious SQL queries as well.
 Since I do not have very powerful hardware, sufficient enough to train LLMs I was not able to train a LLM model on my local laptop and had to rely on a hosted LLM such as Google Gemini.
 Once we get powerful hardware resources we can train a local LLM model and optimize it exclusively for SQL queries.</li>
     <li>The security is lagging in my code, I would attempt to integrate authentication into the API.</li>
+     <li>Various other performance upgrades, such as fine tuning the LLM.</li>
   </ul>
 </ol>